 - Workers in Student Community Volunteering has an email list dedicated to student volunteering (HE/FE) queries, email: email@example.com or see JISCmail server.

 Slightly different is the Association of Independent Volunteer Centres, a collaboration of five volunteer centres in Northern Ireland.
+Website disappeared at May 2017, but only registered as a NI charity in 2015.

 - Investing in Volunteers is a quality standard for organisations that involve volunteers in their work, covering planning for volunteer involvement, recruiting volunteers, selecting and matching volunteers and supporting and retaining volunteers.
-There is also Investing in Volunteers for Employers, for those running employee volunteering programmes.

 - National Occupational Standards for Managing Volunteers – see our Training Resources page.